skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 important metrics for specific sites.

 _([Google Web Fundamentals](https://developers.google.com/web/fundamentals/)
-was an invaluable resource when investigating and learning about frontend performance)_
+was an invaluable resource when investigating and learning about frontend performance.
+Much of this content was inspired from their resources)_

 ## What should be measured?